Dylan O'Keeffe: Bathurst 12 Hour

 O'Keeffe made his Bathurst 12 Hour debut in 2017, winning Class B and finishing 15th outright in a Steven Richards Motorsport Porsche.
 He returned to the event in 2018, driving an Audi R8 but the car was classified as a non-finisher.

 O'Keeffe made further Bathurst 12 Hour starts in 2019 (driving a MARC car), 2020 and 2023 (driving an Audi R8).
 He achieved his second Bathurst 12 Hour class win in 2023, alongside Daniel Gaunt and Andrew Fawcet.
+In 2026, O'Keeffe won the Pro-Am class (finishing 13th outright) alongside Garth Walden and Brett Hobson in a Mercedes-Benz AMG GT3 entered by GWR Australia, marking his third career Bathurst 12 Hour class victory.